 Where can I park?

-- Badge holders displaying both their Blue Badge and a valid tax-exemption disc are entitled to free parking in any of Ceredigion's Pay and Display car parks.
+- Blue Badge holders in tax-exempt vehicles displaying their blue badge may park for free in Ceredigion's Pay and Display car parks.

 - Blue Badge holders may also park on double yellow lines for up to 3 hours (except where there is a ban on loading or unloading or other restrictions.)

 - Blue Badge holders may park wherever there are specified disabled parking spaces designated on the public highway.

 The Blue Badge is not a licence to park anywhere.
 You must not park at the following:

 - During the time a ban on loading and unloading is in force

 - Where there are double white lines in the centre of the road even if one of the lines is broken